rarkins/docker-base/README.md

-# docker-base
+# docker-ubuntu

-This repository is the source for the Docker Hub image `renovate/base`.
+This repository is the source for the Docker Hub image `renovate/ubuntu`.
 Commits to `master` branch are automatically built and published.